Interacting with Americans and Canadians

 Because digestion may become disturbed when you

-travel and lessen the enjoyment of your trip, see the "Being
+travel and lessen the enjoyment of your trips, see the "Being

 Healthy" lesson for possible solutions.